Employment Law for Employers

 ERISA covers a vast array of employee benefit plans, including pension, long and short-term disability, and other health and welfare plans.
 However, Manhattan and New Jersey contract law might apply in some self-funded benefit disputes.

 ERISA disputes involve a very specific procedure, including internal appeal reviews and federal litigation.
 At the Law Office of David S. Rich, LLC, we assist employers at every stage of the dispute and help them craft comprehensive compliance in addition to dispute resolution strategies.

 Qualifying employers must comply with federal family and medical leave laws.
 Eligible employees can take up to 12 weeks of unpaid leave within a 12-month period for family and medical issues, such as the birth or adoption of a child, their personal medical conditions, or to care for an ill family member.

 In practice, FMLA issues require a careful legal and factual analysis.
 Because we focus our practice on employment law for employers, the Law Offices of David S. Rich, LLC has both the experience and knowledge needed to litigate and quickly resolve family and medical leave matters.

 Retaliatory Discharge and Wrongful Termination

 Wrongful termination and retaliatory discharge claims focus on improper terminations due to an employee’s membership in a protected class or the assertion of legal rights.
-The Law Offices of David S. Rich, LLC crafts defense strategies that are based on a comprehensive review of the evidence as well as federal, New York, New Jersey, and municipal employment law for employers.
+The Law Offices of David S. Rich, LLC crafts defense strategies that are based on a comprehensive review of the evidence as well as federal, Manhattan, New Jersey, and municipal employment law for employers.